mgutz/nanoc3_blog/content/2010/03-06-get_started_with_scala_sbt_and_eclipse.md

 </div>

-Getting started with any programming language is a daunting task, let alone getting your workstation in a state to create a non-trivial application.
+Getting started with any programming language is a daunting task, let alone configuring your workstation to create a non-trivial application.
 I spent a few days reading and trying many Scala tools and libraries.
+I share some of my findings in this screencast.

 This screencast covers how to create a `Scala` console-based project.
 I use the simple-build-tool (`sbt`) to compile, run, test and and then eclipsify